Mike Nicolette

+Early life and amateur career

 Nicolette was born in Pittsburgh, Pennsylvania.

 He attended Rollins College in Winter Park, Florida and was a member of the golf team.
 While a student at Rollins, he won the 1976 NCAA Division II Men's Golf Championship.

-He turned pro in 1978.
+Professional career

+In 1978, Nicolette turned professional.
 Nicolette had ten top-10 finishes in PGA Tour events during his career including a win at the 1983 Bay Hill Classic.
 In that tournament, he defeated Greg Norman in a playoff on the first extra hole.
-He was the first round co-leader at the 1988 U.S. Open, but faded in the last three days.
+He was the first round co-leader at the 1988 U.S. Open but faded in the last three days.
 His best finish in a major championship was T-13 at the 1983 U.S. Open.

 Parsons Xtreme Golf (PXG) hired Nicolette, who served as senior product designer for PING prior to joining PXG.
 Given no time or budget constraints, Nicolette worked on designing the first iteration of what would become the PXG 0311 forged iron.